 Testing and evaluations: All students take similar standardized testing as their cohorts in Chapel Hill, including OSCE exams and NBME shelf examinations.
 These will be administered at or near the end of the third year.
 The surgery shelf exam is administered at the end of the inpatient weeks.
 Students are evaluated regularly by their faculty.

-Fourth Year Curriculum: The fourth year curriculum reverts to block months.
+Individualization Year Curriculum: The fourth year curriculum reverts to block months.
 Asheville campus students have the same fourth year requirements as Chapel Hill students, except for a one month rural rotation.
 All required courses and many electives are available in both Asheville and rural settings.
 A one month rotation in global health through Shoulder to Shoulder is available to all students.
 Students are able to do other away rotations if desired.

 Student Services: Students will need to find housing in the community but there is ample affordable housing.
 We have a reciprocal agreement with UNCA for student health services and access to the gym and library.